sntsh-code/retail-sales-analytics-project/README.md

 -Have a working Retail Sales SQL Database
 -Be able to run queries like:
---Top 10 products by revenue
+-Top 10 products by revenue
 -Monthly sales growth trend
 -Top 5 high-value customers
 -Category-wise profit margin